2025 Billund municipal election

+from Venstre, would secure re-election.

 Background

 Following the 2021 election, Stephanie Storbank from Venstre became mayor for her first term.
-She is set to run for a second term.
+She ran for a second term.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Billund Municipality had 25 seats in 2025.